stephengold/Maud/README.md

  + delete scene-graph controls and user data
  + review edit history and undo/redo edits
  + customize mouse-button assignments and keyboard shortcuts
- + complete Java source code provided under FreeBSD license
+ + complete Java source code provided under a BSD 3-Clause License

-Maud was designed for a desktop environment with a wheel mouse and a display at least 640 pixels wide and 480 pixels tall.
+Maud was designed for a desktop environment with:
+ + a wheel mouse and
+ + a display at least 640 pixels wide and 480 pixels tall.

 Status as of July 2017: under development, will seek beta testers soon.